themorlan/openREM/docs/install_linux.rst

 * All OpenREM files in ``/var/dose/`` with group owner of ``openrem``
 * Collects any Physics (QA) images and zips them

-The instructions should work for Ubuntu 20.04 too, references to jammy will be focal instead and Python 3.9.
+The instructions should work for Ubuntu 20.04 too, references to jammy will be focal instead.

+There are various commands and paths that reference the Python version 3.10 in these instructions.
+If you are using Python 3.8 or Python 3.9 then these will need to be modified accordingly.

 Initial prep
 ^^^^^^^^^^^^